 “At this stage we are simply gathering information about a great man and a great work.
 At some point in time we do hope to add to the body of writings already in existence.
 I can assure you that neither Cliff nor anyone else will benefit personally from this effort.
 Our sole purpose is to add to the archives at Eliada.
 Any information gathered from individuals or organizations will be documented and the source identified.”

-The copy of the 1976 family newsletter Ann Casey gave me that day in 2001 revealed what I should have known all along about the life and times of Miles Calvin Compton–that he was an unyielding survivor.
-Compton was drafted into the Confederate Army as a teenager in 1862, leaving his young family behind for the bloodiest war this country has ever seen.
-He fought with the South Carolina 18th Infantry Regiment through some of the deadliest campaigns the Civil War had to offer–including the Second Battle of Bull Run, Antietam, and the brutal nine month Siege of Petersburg.
+The photocopy of the family newsletter Ann Casey gave me that day revealed what I should have known all along – that Miles Calvin Compton was a stone cold survivor.
+Compton was drafted into the Confederate Army as a teenager in 1862, and he left his wife and baby behind to fight in the bloody Civil War.
+He fought with the South Carolina 18th Infantry Regiment through some its deadliest campaigns, including the Second Battle of Bull Run, Antietam, and the brutal nine month Siege of Petersburg.

-He saw action in twelve major battles over three harrowing years before he surrendered at Five Forks in Virginia.
-The total number of casualties for all of the campaigns he fought in was a staggering 123,825.
-Somehow he persevered.
-He was paroled after his surrender at the Appomattox Courthouse on April 9, 1865, and then began the 340 mile journey back to Haywood County, probably on foot.
-This war hardened veteran returned home to his wife and now four year old son, converted and became an ordained preacher, and lived the rest of his life close to God.
-He rarely spoke of the war.
+He saw action over three harrowing years before he was taken prisoner at Five Forks in Virginia.
+Somehow, he survived.
+He was paroled after the Confederate surrender at Appomattox Courthouse on April 9, 1865.
+From there, he began the long journey back to South Carolina, probably on foot.
+This war-hardened veteran returned home, converted and became an ordained preacher, and lived the rest of his life close to God.

-The few surviving Civil War letters that he sent home to his father William M. Compton and to his Aunt Vashti are presented in the family newsletter below–as well as an oral history on the origins of Compton Family.
+The Civil War letters that he sent home to his father William M. Compton and Aunt Vashti were published in the 1976 family newsletter found below.
+Also included is an oral history of Compton family.
 It only hints at a story we will never fully know.

 Monthly Newsletter No. 13 / February 1, 1976